Readless

 • Executive networks: Former founders who've become angel investors or advisors

-This network-first approach explains why warm introductions convert at 10x the rate of cold pitches.
-The same principle applies to information: insights from trusted sources carry more weight than generic news.
+This network-first approach explains why Sergio Monsalve, Founding Partner at Roble Ventures, has reported that 88% of his firm's deals stem from network referrals.
+The same principle applies to information: insights from trusted sources carry more weight than generic news, and they arrive earlier.

 Source TypeTrust LevelSignal QualityTime Required